-Building trails to community wellness – Sippican Lands Trust is embarking on an exciting new project to raise $450,000 for the design and construction of an 1,800 foot accessible trail at our Osprey Marsh property.
+Building trails to community wellness – Sippican Lands Trust has completed construction on an 1,800 foot accessible trail at our Osprey Marsh property.
 This project builds on the generous donation by members of the Smoyer/Howland family of a 19.8-acre property of forest and marshland on Planting Island Cove.

 The Osprey Marsh Boardwalk Project expands our mission by enhancing accessibility to all community residents, including infants and toddlers in strollers, older adults and other community residents with constraints on mobility.
 Additional adjustments to the trail will be made over the next few months in preparation for a Grand Opening of the Osprey Marsh Accessible Boardwalk in May of 2020 (more details coming soon).

 Sippican Lands Trust is grateful for funding from the Marion Community Preservation Committee to cover the initial planning, design and permitting costs associated with the accessible boardwalk project at Osprey Marsh.

-The trail will consist of an 1,800-foot way that combines hard-surface segments with a wooden boardwalk.
-It will extend from the existing parking area on Point Road at Osprey Marsh, through the forest and wetlands, to a viewing platform on the cove.
-Bump outs along the walkway will provide places to rest and spaces for strollers and wheelchairs to pass. [see map]
+The trail consists of an 1,800-foot way that combines hard-surface segments with a wooden boardwalk and extends from the existing parking area on Point Road at Osprey Marsh, through the forest and wetlands, to a viewing platform on the cove.
+Bump outs with benches along the walkway provide places to rest and spaces for strollers and wheelchairs to pass. [see map]

-The Osprey Marsh Boardwalk Project will be a significant community asset that will promote health and wellness for Marion residents through accessible contact with nature and the beauty of the forest and marshlands.
+The Osprey Marsh Boardwalk Project represents a significant community asset that promotes health and wellness for Marion residents through accessible contact with nature and the beauty of the forest and marshlands.